Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 2. Abdominal flatulence.

-3. Diarrhea and/or constipation, sometimes these may alternate.
+3. Diarrhea and/or constipation sometimes may alternate.

 4. Stool mixed with mucus.